QuantEcon/lecture-source-jl/README.md

 ## Usage

+### WSL if on Windows
+If on Windows, use WSL.

+To get "Ubuntu on Windows" and other linux kernels see [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or:
+1. Run `Powershell` as an administrator (i.e. right-click on the icon and choose `Run as Administrator`)
+2. Run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` and a reboot may be required
+    - Or head to **Settings** -> **Update & Security** -> **For developers** and turn on **Developer mode**
+    - Then head to **Control Panel** -> **Settings** -> **Turn Windows features on and off**, and make sure **Windows Subsystem for Linux** is ticked
+3. Download a distribution such as [Ubuntu 18.04](https://aka.ms/wsl-ubuntu-1804) to your desktop
+    - Or choose from other [distros](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distros)
+4. Double-click on the downloaded `.appx` file to install follow instructions
+    - Create a unix username and password
+    - No need for these to match your windows login, but it may be convenient (especailly the login)

+Hint on copy-paste:  One way to paste into a Windows terminal (of any sort) is the `<ctrl-c>` text somewhere else and then, while selected in the terminal at the cursor, to `<right click>` the mouse (which pastes)

+When running the ubuntu shell run it in `Powershell` as an administrator

 ### Prerequisities

-* The latest `quantecon/jupinx` Docker image (see the **Containerization** section), or:

-0. Start within your home directory, using [WSL](https://github.com/ubcecon/cluster_tools/blob/master/WSL.md#install-wsl-from-ubuntu-and-conda) if on Windows.
-If you're running from the shell, make sure you `run as administrator`.
+1. Start within your home directory (using WSL if on Windows, make sure to  `run as administrator`).

-1. Go to your home directory and make sure key dependencies are installed
+2. Go to your home directory and make sure key dependencies are installed
 ```bash
 cd
 sudo apt update